koliseoapi/help/content/events/sales.md

 ![The ticket types list](/img/screenshots/events/sales-link.jpg)

+Koliseo delegates payment processing on [Stripe](http://stripe.com), a secure online payment gateway.
+For security reasons, Koliseo does not have access to the credit card details associated with your ticket purchase.

+Starting in July 2019, Koliseo requires that all purchases follow the [Strong Customer Authentication (SCA)](https://stripe.com/docs/strong-customer-authentication) guidelines, which may require 3D Secure validation from your banking website.

 ## Receiving the payment from ticket sales

 We transfer the funds collected from your ticket sales one week after the event has taken place, and for this we need that you introduce your wire transfer information: